 In Ayurveda, immuno-modulation plays a crucial role in treatment protocols.
 Rasayana chikitsa, also known as Rejuvenation therapy, focuses on disease prevention and promoting longevity.
 Swastha Vritta is a branch of Ayurveda that emphasises healthy lifestyle practices, including daily recommendations for diet and activities that contribute to a disease-free life.
 Both of these branches prioritise immunity as a critical aspect of overall health.

-To understand immunity in Ayurveda, it is necessary to know a few concepts.
-Bala and Ojas are synonymous with ‘Vyadhi Kshamatwa’ in the ancient classics.
-Bala is the innate strength of an individual that determines the immunity of a person.
-Ojas is the essence of dhathus or the ultimate core of tissue transformation.
+To understand immunity in Ayurveda, it’s important to have knowledge of specific concepts.
+Two such concepts are Bala and Ojas, referred to as ‘Vyadhi Kshamatwa’ in ancient texts.
+Bala represents an individual’s innate strength that determines their immunity, while Ojas is the essential element of dhatus or the fundamental core of tissue transformation.

 The Bala or strength is classified into three types, and they are:

 - Sahaja is present at the time of birth